-How much income do I need to buy a home in the Seattle, Washington area?
+But exactly how much income do you need to buy a home in the Seattle, Washington area?
 What are the minimum income requirements for getting a mortgage loan in Seattle?
-These are common questions among home buyers, and a new report sheds some light on them.
+These are common questions among homebuyers, and new data sheds some light on them.

-According to a study by the mortgage information website HSH.com, home buyers in the Seattle metro area need a salary of $83,969 to afford the principal, interest, taxes and insurance payments on a median-priced home in the area.
+According to a new report from HSH.com, home buyers in the Seattle metro area need a salary of $108,357 to afford the principal, interest, taxes and insurance payments on a median-priced home in the area.

-This calculation is based on a down payment of 20%.
+As mentioned, this calculation is based on a down payment of 20%.
 For borrowers who put 10% down, the required salary would obviously increase.
 Further, mortgage rates are always fluctuating.
 So if the rate increases or decreases, the salary needed would subsequently increase and decrease.

-Sammamish Mortgage has been helping home buyers in the Seattle area, and across the Pacific Northwest, for more than 20 years.
+Sammamish Mortgage has been helping home buyers in the Seattle area, and across the Pacific Northwest, since 1992.
 We can evaluate your current debt and income situation to see if you’re a good candidate for a mortgage loan, and how much you can borrow.